 There are pet sitters who offer in-house visits, which is a good option if you’re going away for a few days and/or have a pet who doesn’t fret when left alone overnight.
 Basically, you just pay per house visit and someone comes out once or twice a day to check on your pets and do things like taking them for a walk, changing kitty litter, refilling food and water, taking out your bins and bringing in your mail.
 To find someone who offers this service, just do a google search for pet sitters offering home visits in your local area.

 I’ve seen quite a few pet sitting exchange websites pop up, where you create a profile and offer your services as a free pet sitter.
 The idea, from my understanding, is we all work together to help each other.
 So, I take care of someone’s dog and then they take care of my cat, or, someone who doesn’t have a pet, but loves animals, takes care of your dog while you’re away.
 I tried one of these sites, but all I got was a lot of people asking me to help them out but being TOTALLY unwilling to help me out.
 If this option works out for you, that’s cool, but I found it to be a massive time waster.

 5. Pet sitters

 Where pet sitting exchange websites are free, pet sitters are not, which is why I’m listing these two options separately.
 Basically, there’s been a rise lately in, well, Airbnb-style pet sitting websites where people offer up their services as a pet sitter.
 It’s a cool idea because it’s a great way for animal lovers to make a little extra cash with very little output and they get the company of your lovely pet!
 I haven’t used this service personally, but it seems a little more viable than the free ones (I always believe you get what you pay for!) and the user reviews can put your mind at ease.
-You might like to check out Pet Cloud, Mad Paws, Paw Shake or Pet Home Stay.
+You might like to check out Pet Cloud, Mad Paws, or Paw Shake.

 6. Pet hotel